 Many organizations treat compliance as a checkbox exercise, updating their policies only in response to regulator expectations rather than preparing proactively for regulatory changes.
 Additionally, the responsibility for organizational compliance lives solely within the named function.

-In a culture of compliance, accountability rests with the Compliance team, while an ethos of responsibility permeates the wider organization.
+In a culture of compliance, accountability rests with the compliance team, while an ethos of responsibility permeates the wider organization.
 Establishing a culture of compliance requires integrating corporate compliance and ethics into everything your business does and ensuring that all employees understand they have a role to play.
-A compliance culture aligns to external laws, internal policies and, increasingly, to shared ethical values.
+A compliance culture aligns with external laws, internal policies, and, increasingly, shared ethical values.